Formation of dense filaments induced by runaway supermassive black holes: Summary and Discussion

 Some other potentially relevant processes are neglected in this paper for simplicity.
 For instance, pre-existing turbulent flows in the CGM can enhance or suppress the converging flows induced by the RSMBH, depending on the direction of the flows.
 As noted in \citetalias{vanDokkum2023a}, the observed feature is not perfectly linear and has a deflection, possibly reflecting the local kinematics of the CGM.
 Such fine structures may be reproduced by including pre-existing turbulent flows in simulations.
 Conversely, the observations of linear objects can constrain the local kinematics of the CGM if the RSMBH parameters are well-constrained.

 An important question for future studies is whether the RSMBH-induced mechanism eventually ignites star formation.
-Due to the resolution limit, the Jeans mass of the gas in the dense filament is $\sim 10^5 \, \msun$ at the end of run-A. While the Jeans mass is expected to lower in the subsequent gas condensation, further exploration is needed.
-While there is rich literature investigating the fragmentation of the filament and the formation of stars \citep[e.g.,][]{Larson1985,Inutsuka1992,Burkert2004,Myers2017,Hoemann2023}, the outcome depends on the assumptions and detailed setup of the model.
-To make a firm conclusion, numerical simulations with higher resolutions and setups motivated by observations of the linear object and its vicinity would be desired.
+Due to the resolution limit, the Jeans mass of the gas in the dense filament is $\sim 10^5 \, \msun$ at the end of run-A. While the Jeans mass is expected to decrease in the subsequent gas condensation, further exploration is needed.
+Although there is a rich literature investigating the fragmentation of the filament and the formation of stars \citep[e.g.,][]{Larson1985,Inutsuka1992,Burkert2004,Myers2017,Hoemann2023}, the outcome depends on the assumptions and detailed setup of the model.
+To reach a firm conclusion, numerical simulations with higher resolutions and setups motivated by observations of the linear object and its vicinity would be desired.